tonikelope/coronapoker/docs/TESTING.md

    can distinguish success, failure and a hang.
-7. Add one exact profile (`Label`, `Name`, `Clients`, `Bots`, `Hands`) to `scenarioProfiles` in `run-certification.ps1`; add it to `quickLabels` only if it belongs in the short critical preflight.
-The default production gate is `balanced`, so every supported scenario must be in the full matrix.
+7. Add one exact profile (`Label`, `Name`, `Clients`, `Bots`, `Hands`) to `scenarioProfiles` in `run-certification.ps1`; add it to `quickLabels` only if it belongs in the short critical preflight. `fast`, `balanced` and `stress` consume the complete profile list, so every supported scenario is automatically part of all three full-matrix gates.
 8. Add its CLI description/example to `real-game-e2e.cmd -Help`, its exact certification topology and rationale to the matrix above, and its behavior and green oracle to “Scenario contracts”.